 Xerox, the global copiers group, is looking for a direct marketing agency to work across Europe.

-Xerox is believed to be in the early stages of the process of drawing up a pitchlist for the business.
-The account is thought to be worth approximately pounds 8.5 million in total.
-Impiric has produced a range of direct mail, inserts and press campaigns for Xerox.
-The copier company is expected to move its focus from advertising to placing a greater emphasis on direct marketing as part of the review.
-Xerox spends pounds 1.3 million on advertising in the UK through Y&R.
+Xerox is believed to be in the early stages of the process of drawing up a pitch list for the business.
+It is unclear whether Impiric, which has produced a range of direct mail, inserts and press campaigns for Xerox, will repitch.

-Xerox's financial problems have stemmed from decreasing demand for office copying products because of the evolution of internet messaging.
+Xerox's financial problems have stemmed from decreasing demand for office copying products owing to the evolution of internet messaging.

-Richard Bagnall-Smith, the managing director of Impiric in the UK, said: 'We work for Xerox as part of Y&R, this is not being reviewed.
-Often Xerox's local offices look for agencies to work on projects.'
+Janine Yates, Xerox's UK marketing communications manager, was unavailable for comment.
+Richard Bagnall-Smith, managing director of Impiric in the UK, said: "We work for Xerox as part of Y&R this is not being reviewed.
+Often Xerox local offices look for agencies to work on projects."